 If required to be covered by the program, premiums will need to be paid to the PBGC.

-Defined Benefit plans must be established by the end of the fiscal year for your business, generally December 31st.
+Defined Benefit plans should be established by the end of the fiscal year for your business, generally December 31.

 Once your DB plan is established and we provide your Trust ID, you can open an investment account at any brokerage, mutual fund company or through a financial advisor.
 You (and your advisors) select and manage the investments.
 Dedicated DB does not manage your investments or charge any investment-related fees.